the-collab-lab/career-lab-challenge-next/README.md

 - [x] Create a `searchArtworks` function for making GET requests to `/search/artworks/`.
 See `src/utils/api.js`
   - [x] Request a local copy of data in `searchArtworks` to avoid making too many requests to the COIA `/artworks/search/` endpoint
-  - [ ] **When the UI is minimally complete**, ensure that `searchArtworks` makes requests to the CIOA `/artworks/search/` endpoint, as described in "Working with the API"
+  - [ ] **When the UI is minimally complete**, ensure that `searchArtworks` makes requests to the AIC `/artworks/search/` endpoint, as described in "Working with the API"
 - [x] Create a `SearchForm` component that will allow the user to perform a search.
 See `src/components/SearchForm.jsx`
 - [ ] Fix a known bug: the whole app refreshes when `SearchForm` is submitted
 - [ ] In the `App` component render